-I can help your workplace meet health and safety standards through individualized consulting services.
+I can help your facility meet health and safety standards through individualized consulting services.
 This typically includes the following steps individualized for each client:

 - Listen to your concerns, gather information, define specific goals and objectives, and prioritize where help is needed most.

 - Review and compare your facility’s life safety testing, emergency operations plan and environment of care documents against the CMS Conditions of Participation (CoP) and the Joint Commission Standards and the Accreditation Association for Ambulatory Health Care (AAAHC) standards.